top of page

 ✔️ Nutritional Deficiency – Dogs lacking essential nutrients may consume faeces to compensate for dietary gaps.

 📌 Feeding a balanced raw diet?
-Check our Mastering the Essentials Blog here.
+Check our here.

 ✔️ Attention-Seeking Behaviour – Dogs may repeat coprophagia if they notice a strong reaction from their owner.

-✔️ Medical Factors – Malabsorption disorders or pancreatic insufficiency can cause nutrient deficiencies leading to coprophagia.
+✔️ Medical Factors – Malabsorption disorders or pancreatic insufficiency can lead to nutrient deficiencies resulting in coprophagia.

 📌 Consult a vet to rule out medical issues.